mitre-attack/attack-website/DEVELOPMENT.md

 The sections below explains how to build and run the website locally using Docker & Nginx.
 If you want to extend the style, content or functionality of this site, please see our [Customizing the ATT&CK Website](/CUSTOMIZING.md) document for tips and tricks.

+* Use **Workflow 1** if you need a comprehensive solution that handles both building and serving the website
+* Use **Workflow 2** if you're developing and need to quickly test changes without the overhead of the full Docker build process

 Use our [Github Issue Tracker](https://github.com/mitre-attack/attack-website/issues) to let us know of any bugs or other issues you encounter.
 We also encourage pull requests if you've extended the site in a cool way and want to share back to the community!

-If you find errors or typos in the site content, please let us know by sending an email to attack@mitre.org with the subject **Website Content Error**, and make sure to include both a description of the error and the URL at which it can be found.
+If you find errors or typos in the site content, please let us know by sending an email to <attack@mitre.org> with the subject **Website Content Error**, and make sure to include both a description of the error and the URL at which it can be found.

 _See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on making contributions to the ATT&CK website._

 ## Prerequisites

-- Docker
+* Docker
-- Node.js and npm (for local build)
+* Node.js and npm (for local build)
-- Python 3 and pip (for local build)
+* Python 3 and pip (for local build)

 ## Workflow 1: Build and Run Using Docker